mkeke/c64-image-to-petscii/readme.md

 - [ ] `C=` svg loading animation before each stage

 - [ ] lots of status info along the way

+- [ ] double buffering + raf.
+Write stages to a internal canvas first.